 There are several things to be said in response to this unwarranted assumption.The gentleman obviously is under the impression that there is a particular word-formula that must be recited when the rite of baptism is being administered.
 This misconception is at the heart of the error he espouses.
 We offer the following observations regarding this matter.

-Each text depicts what is being done with slightly different emphases, depending upon the grammatical construction.
-There is no allusion whatever to a formalized “language code” that is required in order to validate the immersion.
+Each text depicts what is being done with slightly different emphases depending upon the grammatical construction.
+There is no allusion whatever to a word formula that is required in order to validate the immersion.

 It is very obvious that there is no precise phraseology associated with baptism, even in terms of what is being done.
 The texts relating to this matter are varied in the original language.

-If one assumes that the New Testament is inspired of God, and thus without contradiction, then each of these texts is correct.
+If one assumes that the New Testament is inspired of God and is without contradiction, then each of these texts is correct.
 They are not in conflict but simply are discussing the relationship of baptism to the divine Godhead from slightly different angles.
-In none of these texts is a “word formula” being prescribed (see J.H.
-Thayer’s discussion of “name,” Greek-English Lexicon, Edinburgh: T.&T. Clark, 1958, p.
-447).

 The issue has been well summarized by Harold Mare and Hobart Freeman.

-The fact of the matter is, if one is immersed “in the name of Jesus,” i.e., by his authority, then his baptism must be “into the name of the Father, and the Son, and the Holy Spirit,” for this is precisely what Christ himself authorized (Matthew 28:19).
+The fact of the matter is, if one is immersed “in the name of Jesus,” i.e., by his authority, then his baptism must be into the name of the Father, and the Son, and the Holy Spirit for this is precisely what Christ himself authorized (Mt.
+28:19).
 Again, though, it must be stressed that this does not refer to any spoken word-formula, but rather emphasizes the aim or goal of the baptism.